-6. Touch a LAP 1-4 button to assign that look ahead to that Tributary (Figure 96).
+6. Touch a LAP 1-4 button to assign that look ahead to that Tributary (Figure 97).

-Figure 96.
+Figure 97.
 Look Ahead Preview Tally

-7. Repeat Step 4 through Step 6 to assign all the desired look aheads to the calculation.
+- 7. Repeat Step 4 through Step 6 to assign all the desired look aheads to the calculation. - 8.
+To activate this calculator, touch the Calc On button so it is highlighted.